Private medical archive

 Readable records, original documents, and corrections in one place.

-Medikeep turns scattered lab PDFs, scans, and prescriptions into a local-first medical archive.
-It preserves the original source file, extracts structured results for fast reading, and lets you correct mistakes directly instead of editing a wall of OCR text.
+Medikeep turns scattered reports, scans, and prescriptions into a local-first medical archive.
+It preserves the original source file, separates reports from prescriptions, tracks symptoms, and lets you connect records into care histories without editing a wall of OCR text.

 Offline-first Import, OCR, parse, store, and review without shipping health data to the cloud by default.